ONEARMY/academy/docs/business/workspacecalculator.md

 - The “money needed to start” also includes one month of operational costs, but if you want to be conservative, you might want something more like 3-6 months of operational costs available when you start.
 - “Full time employees needed” assumes a 40 hour work week, but this might be more or less depending on the work culture of your area.

-#### Do you have any thoughts or feedback?
-Head to our business channels on Discord and share!
+<b>Want to share feedback or chat business or learn more from the community?
+Head to the [#business](https://discordapp.com/invite/n5d8Vrr) channel on Discord.
+Here we talk money.
+We love numbers.
+Business models, revenue, bazar etc 🤑</b>